emberjs/rfcs/text/0056-improved-release-cycle.md

 start-date: 2015-10-02T00:00:00.000Z
 release-date:
 release-versions:
+  0: F
+  1: I
+  2: X
+  3: M
+  4: E

 teams:
-  - framework ## FIXME - added automatically as it was missing during migration
+  - # FIXME
 prs:
   accepted: https://github.com/emberjs/rfcs/pull/56
 project-link:
-stage: accepted
+stage: recommended
 ---

 # Refining the Release Process

 Ember balances a desire for overall stability with a desire for continued improvements using a two-pronged approach:

 * General adherence to Semantic Versioning, which means that we don't make breaking changes to public, documented APIs except when the major version changes.
 * A rapid release cycle that allows us to ship additive changes to the framework on a regular, digestible basis.